microsoft/ivy/doc/install.md

 Python.
 Install Python in `c:/Python27` and put `c:/Python27` in your PATH.

-### Graphviz

-You only need graphviz to use the Ivy GUI.
-For normal verification and testing tasks, you don't need this.
-Get `graphviz-2.38` from [graphviz.org](http://graphviz.org).
-Install into some directory without spaces in the name, for example `c:/Graphviz2.38`.
-Make sure that `c:/Graphviz2.38/bin` is in your `PATH`.

-### Using scripts

 The `pip` package installation utility is found in `c:/Python27/Scripts`.
 You should put this directory in your `PATH`, since the IVY command line scripts will also be installed there by default.
 Try installing the `tarjan` and `ply` packages like this: